 Mirinda Logo

-Simultaneously with the initiation of the #NoFlavourLikeYourFlavour campaign, Mirinda has presented a vibrant new look termed “Making an M-pact”.
-The revamped Mirinda emblem, a result of the creative process by PepsiCo Design and Innovation, now shines with a more vivid green, more pronounced corners, and sleeker lines for added prominence.
-The recognizable ‘M’ of Mirinda acts as a stage for creativity, featuring playful color schemes, spinning orbs, effervescing bubbles, and vivid fruit drawings that breathe life into the brand and encapsulate a feeling of refreshment and vitality.
+Simultaneously with the launch of the #NoFlavourLikeYourFlavour campaign, Mirinda has unveiled a vibrant new look called “Making an M-pact”.
+The revamped Mirinda emblem, the result of a creative process by PepsiCo Design and Innovation, now shines with a more vivid green, sharper corners, and sleeker lines for added prominence.
+The recognizable ‘M’ of Mirinda serves as a stage for creativity, featuring playful color schemes, spinning orbs, effervescing bubbles, and vivid fruit drawings that bring the brand to life and evoke a sense of refreshment and vitality.

-The logo, now presented in a brighter green, with sharper corners and cleaner lines, showcases the letter ‘M’ prominently.
+The logo, now presented in a brighter green with sharper corners and cleaner lines, prominently showcases the letter ‘M’.
 It’s part of the brand’s new slogan, ‘Making an M-pact,’ intended to ignite creativity.
-Interestingly, the dot on the ‘i’ has been shifted to the first letter instead of the second, a subtle alteration intended to draw attention to the ‘M’ within the logo.
-It’s a clever design twist, though it’s unclear how effective this would be in fulfilling Mirinda’s hope to inspire creativity and ‘make an M-pact.’
+Interestingly, the dot on the “i” has been shifted to the first letter instead of the second, a subtle alteration intended to draw attention to the ‘M’ within the logo.
+It’s a clever design twist, though it’s unclear how effective it would be in fulfilling Mirinda’s hope of inspiring creativity and ‘make an M-pact.’

 Font and Colors